Sane-Mfenyana/Predictive-Lead-Scoring-for-Marketing-Funnel-Optimization/README.md

 - **Conversion Drivers:** Model insights on key factors
 - **Threshold Control:** Adjust precision/recall trade-off
 *Note: Allow a few seconds for the dashboard to load completely.*

+**Data Note:** The dashboard visualizes predictions from a static model snapshot.
+In a production environment, this would connect to a live database with automated scoring pipelines.

 ## Business Problem
 A financial institution's telemarketing campaign aims to sell term deposit products.
 The marketing team needs to: